 Fee: $8 per person; $80 minimum plus applicable admission fees.

-The ZOOMS design challenge offers students a chance to develop a solution to a ‘real’ problem faced by Zoo Keepers and staff at the Minnesota Zoo.
+The ZOOMS STEM Design Challenge presented by Flint Hills Resources offers students a chance to develop a solution to a ‘real’ problem faced by Zoo Keepers and staff at the Minnesota Zoo.
 From designing an enrichment, to building a model of a renovated animal exhibit, the problem will challenge students to use their science and math knowledge, creativity, problem solving, and research skills during the engineering design process in order to best solve the problem and present a solution.
 Selected students are invited to showcase their design challenge solution in the ZOOMS Design Exhibition in March at the Minnesota Zoo for a chance to win a backstage pass experience with our animals!

 See the ZOOMS Design Challenge in Action!

 2019-2020 ZOOMS STEM Design Challenge presented by Flint Hills Resources – Registration now open until September 13!

 Immerse students in the world of engineering at the zoo in this customized full or multi-day residency.
 Guided by a zoo naturalist, students will be led through hands on inquiry-based activities, an exploration of exhibit and enrichment design, behind the scenes experiences, encounters with zoo professionals in STEM and more.
 Students will leave with a deeper understanding of how science, technology, engineering, and math is used and applied at the zoo.

 Fee: $25 per student per day; $250 per day minimum plus applicable admission fees.